aolney/ct-modular-book/docs/14-krell.md

 Overall the final patch seems to match the reference pretty well.
 Because the effect of various randomization choices can take some time to assess, i.e. they play out over long stretches of time, an analytical approach that considered long time scales and average values would likely be needed to get closer.
 For example, we could measure the probability of small/large transitions between notes, the probability of short/long main envelopes, and similar characteristics of the patch.
-While this patch uses many more modules than if a 265 or 266 were available in our vitual modular, it also shows how building approximations with more modules can open up additional possibilities for control.
+While this patch uses many more modules than if a 265 or 266 were available in our virtual modular, it also shows how building approximations with more modules can open up additional possibilities for control.
 Our options for getting values for the SRV is just one example, and additional possibilities are only limited by your imagination.